CSE110-Coblenz/cse-110-project-team-9/README.md

-# Lab2
-Fresh repository with main branch.
+# CSE 110 Math Magic

 Webpage View: To run the program, use the command "npm run dev"